adgellida/ubuntupackages/README.md

 * "installpackages6" if you want to check problematic packages.
 * "installpackages7" if you want to check more alternative modes to install packages.
 To test yet.

-* "nu-installpackages1" if you want to install some basic packages for normal users.
-* "nu-installpackages2" if you want to install more basic packages for normal users.

 2. Execute it.

 Remember to add exec permissions to all scripts!